Christianity in pre-Islamic Arabia: Najran

 Christianity may have been introduced into Najran in the fifth century, plausibly through trade routes.
-Several late sources suggest different beginnings for the Christianity of Najran.
-According to the Chronicle of Seert, Christianity was introduced into the area around 450 when a Christian merchant from the city named Hannan travelled to Constantinople, and then Al-Hira, where he converted and was baptised.
-Upon returning to Najran, he began sharing his faith with others and other members of the community also began to convert.
-Ibn Ishaq offers a different story: a Christian Syrian named Fimiyyun ended up as a slave in Najran.
-His manner of praying shocked the Najran community, leading to a mass conversion.
-Other versions of the story also permeated the Arab-Islamic tradition, some focusing on the miracles of a man named Abdallah ibn Tahmir that Fimiyyun was ministering to, and another centered on a secret conversion of a Himyarite king.
-Though the details about Christianity's introduction into the area cannot be recovered, an involvement of the trade routes of Al-Hira are possible.
+Though the details about Christianity's introduction into the area cannot be recovered in spite of the many varied stories, an involvement of the trade routes of Al-Hira are possible.
 Several explicitly Christian inscriptions are known from the Hima Paleo-Arabic inscriptions, located at a site near Najran, with the texts dates covering the late fourth to early fifth centuries.
 Many of these contain Christian iconography, including large and ornate crosses, establishing a notable Christian community in the region which had produced them.
 For example, Ḥimà-al-Musammāt PalAr 5 contains a cross and describes a figure named "῾Abd al-Masīḥ" ("the servant of Christ").
 A Greek inscription, likely Christian, has been found north of Najran which reads "Lord, protect me."

 The Christian community of Najran experienced waves of persecution before the massacre of the Jewish king Dhu Nuwas, likely beginning around 470.
 The Martyrdom of Azqir reports that Najran's first priest, Azqir, was transferred to the Himyarite capital Zafar where he was beheaded on the advice of a group of rabbis to create an example against introducing a new religion into the region.
 The first bishop of Najran, named Paul, was stoned to death sometime afterwards but before 500.
 Ethiopian sources describe a persecution of Najran's Christians during the reign of the Himyarite king Sharhabil Yakkuf (468–480 AD).
 Later, the Syriac poet Jacob of Serugh wrote a letter of consolation to the Christian community of Najran (his Letter to the Himyarites), sometime before his death in 521, indicating another wave of persecution prior to the massacre of 523.
 Finally, the Book of the Himyarites says that an (unidentified) bishop named Thomas appealed to the aid of the Kingdom of Aksum in the face of the Himyarite persecution of the Najran Christians.